 The Corsair, famous fighter-bomber, is remarkably well preserved, and deserves protection.
 Both wings of the plane are largely intact.
 Although the Pratt/Whiney engine of the fighter was retrieved by the Navy, many artifacts remain.
 The instrument panel outlets, rudder controls and cockpit wiring are identifiable.

-John Foster, senior archaeologist for California State Parks, indicates that there will be an interpretive panel set up for divers to view the site when it is marked as a permanent feature.
+John Foster, senior archaeologist for California State Parks (retired), indicates that there will be an interpretive panel set up for divers to view the site when it is marked as a permanent feature.
 “Although there were many aircraft accidents along the California coast, this one site is unique,” says Foster, a maritime archaeologist.
 “This is the only aircraft wreckage to be documented within an underwater park in California."

 The crew working with the Indiana University/California State Parks program includes Charles Beeker of Indiana University (IU), Sheli Smith and Annalies Corbin, who operate the PAST Foundation in Ohio; Harley Meier of Goodwin and Associates, a private archaeology firm, and three IU Underwater Research graduate students: Richard Powell, Mikel Esher and Jessica Hoffman.